Category: AI

 I believe the future of publishing isn’t just “digital”—it’s executable.
 Whether you are an author, a corporate trainer, or a teacher, v2.0 gives you a standardized, zero-dependency way to turn your ideas into an active experience that lives wherever the user’s AI lives.

 The standard remains fully open-source under the MIT license.
-I can’t wait to see the courses you build with it.
+Sharing what you build with it would be welcome.

 GitHub Repository